 First of all, Jill Kargman is the creator of the Bravo show, Odd Mom Out – which is freakin’ hilarious.
 This a fictional, scripted series based (I’m sure) heavily on Jill Kargman’s actual Manhattan life.
 Jill Weber, the character Kargman plays on the show, is totally off-the wall, but so relatable.
 She prides herself on being a unique, free-spirited and rockstar-esque mom, all while living on the Upper East Side of Manhattan and dealing with her very rich, seemingly very perfect, mom-peers.
 Her sister-in-law, played by Abby Elliot (Chris Elliot’s daughter!) is a the queen-bee in the mom circle and can drop some funny one-liners.
 Watching this show makes you feel like you are hanging out with your own girlfriends and wacky family.
 The humor is modern and witty- kinda like what I aspire to be.

 I do not watch much TV, but I love this show.
 If you have been living under a rock for the past two summers, you must stop and go watch Odd Mom Out!
-You can get it on Bravo On Demand or you can purchase the first season and second season on Amazon!
+You can get it on Bravo On Demand or you can purchase the first season, second season AND third season on Amazon!

 This month I also attended her Long Island book signing at the mall near my parents’ house.
 She was there promoting her newest non-fiction, Sprinkle Glitter on my Grave, and it was very cool to meet her.
 She seemed genuinely interested in meeting and talking with her fans.
 The ladies in front of me were super nosy and she answered all their inappropriate questions, and I of course took a step in closer to hear the answers!
 I did kinda freeze when it was my turn, I really regret not asking her about her early days of writing, but I did take this fabulous selfie with Jill.
 And by fabulous I mean Jill looks fabulous.
 I look like I should be loving me some Botox in a future Stuff I Love post.